Submit your work, meet writers and drop the ads. Become a member

 Let's leave the past in the past,

-There where history belongs;
+Where history belongs;

-Where hunger and sickness,
+Where hunger and sickness

-Lasted life-long,
+Lasted all life-long,

 We can agree times were simpler then,

-But time came rushing to our quick end.
+As time came rushing to an end.

 Alphabet people are LGBTQA+